Tree-Values: selective inference for regression trees: The Selective Inference Framework for CART

-Furthermore, $p_{sib}(y) = pr_{H_0}\left\{|\phi| \geq |\nu_{sib}^\T {y}| \mid \phi \in S^\lambda_{sib}(\nu_{sib}) \right\},$ where $\phi \sim N(0, \|\nu_{sib}\|_2^2 \sigma^2)$, $y'(\phi,\nu) = \mathcal{P}_{\nu}^\perp {y} + \phi( \nu / \|\nu \|_2^2)$, and
+Furthermore, $p_{sib}(y) = pr\left\{|\phi| \geq |\nu_{sib}^\T {y}| \mid \phi \in S^\lambda_{sib}(\nu_{sib}) \right\},$ where $\phi \sim N(0, \|\nu_{sib}\|_2^2 \sigma^2)$, $y'(\phi,\nu) = \mathcal{P}_{\nu}^\perp {y} + \phi( \nu / \|\nu \|_2^2)$, and

-\end{theorem} Proofs of all theoretical results are provided in the supplementary materials.
+\end{theorem} Proofs of all theoretical results are provided in the appendix.
 Theorem~\ref{theorem_1jewell} says that given the set $S^\lambda_{sib}(\nu_{sib})$, we can compute the p-value in \eqref{def_mainpval} using

 where $F\left( ~\cdot~ ; 0, \|\nu\|^2 \sigma^2, S \right)$ denotes the cumulative distribution function of the $N(0, \|\nu \|_2^2 \sigma^2)$ distribution truncated to the set $S$.
 In Section~\ref{section_computing}, we provide an efficient approach for analytically characterizing the truncation set $S^\lambda_{sib}(\nu_{sib})$.
-To avoid numerical issues associated with the truncated normal, we compute \eqref{truncNormCDFpval} using methods described in \cite{chen2019valid}.
+To avoid numerical issues associated with the truncated normal distribution, we compute \eqref{truncNormCDFpval} using methods described in the supplement of \cite{chen2019valid}.
+Note that the proof of Theorem~\ref{theorem_1jewell}, and consequently the efficient computation of $p_{sib}(y)$ discussed in Section~\ref{section_computing}, relies on the assumption that $Y\sim N_n(\mu, \sigma^2 I_n)$.

 We now consider inverting the test proposed in \eqref{def_mainpval} to construct an equitailed confidence interval for $\nu_{sib}^\T{\mu}$ that has $(1-\alpha)$-selective coverage \eqref{eq_selcov}, in the sense that